 How can you defend the open and green spaces that matter to you?

+We are very often asked to advise on protecting open spaces - here is a summary of the options that can be considered.
 One of the most effective ways for you to stand up for your right to use a local open space is to join the Open Spaces Society.
 As a charity, we depend on public donations to fund our vital campaigning and legal work.

 As a member, you can count on the support of our expert team based at our head office in Henley-on-Thames.
 Depending on where you live, you may also have a local Open Spaces Society correspondent (our name for volunteer) who may be able to help you.
 Find out if you have a local correspondent here